Wade Materials

 We specialize in the development and production of innovative materials by combining cutting-edge technological innovation and environmental awareness to transform sustainably sourced, renewable resources into high-quality, value-added products.

-By leveraging our innovative research, as well as our comprehensive team of experts, we are looking to solidify our long-term competitive advantage in this newly emerging industry and pioneer the development of new high-quality products to meet demand across a diverse array of commercial industries.
+By leveraging our innovative research, as well as our comprehensive team of experts, we are looking to solidify our long-term competitive advantage in this newly emerging industry and scale the development of next-generation, carbon-free technology to produce a line of new, high-quality seaweed-based products for a wide array of commercial industries.

 B